draperlaboratory/VIBES/README.md

 * `"patches" : [PATCH-OBJECTS]"` -
   Specifies the patches to apply as an array of patch fragment description objects.
 Each object in the array describes a change to a single contiguous piece of assembly code.
-The objects have three fields:
+The objects have four main fields:
-  * `"patch-name" : "NAME"` -
+  * `"patch-name" : "NAME"` - The name of the current patch.
+This doesn't affect the operation of the tool.
-    Currently, there are two hand-written patches, named `ret-3` and `ret-4`.
-    The first patch returns 3, and the second returns 4.
+  * `"patch-code" : "CODE"` - The patch code, which uses a C-like syntax.
   * `"patch-point" : "HEX"` -
     Specifies the address in the EXE to start patching.
 Must be a valid hex number in a JSON string, e.g., `"0x54"`.